John Cole (judge): Gaspee Affair

 One of the most important events in which Cole was involved was the Gaspee Affair, prior to the American Revolutionary War.
 In March 1772 Rhode Island's Deputy Governor Darius Sessions, working in Providence, sent a letter of concern to Governor Joseph Wanton in Newport, having consulted with Chief Justice Stephen Hopkins.
-Sessions expressed alarm that the British schooner Gaspee had been cruising the Narragansett Bay, disrupting the traffic by stopping and searching commercial ships.
+Sessions expressed alarm that the Royal Navy revenue schooner Gaspee had been cruising the Narragansett Bay, stopping and searching local merchantmen to see if they were violating the Navigation Acts.
 In the letter Sessions wrote:

-Sessions went on to request that the governor take measures to bring the ship's commander to account.
-A chain of threatening correspondence ensued between the governor and the commander of the Gaspee, Lieutenant William Dudingston, and the commander's superior, Admiral John Montagu.
+Sessions went on to request that the governor take measures to bring the ship's captain to account.
+A chain of threatening correspondence ensued between the governor and the captain of the Gaspee, Lieutenant William Dudingston, and Dudingston's superior, Admiral John Montagu.
 During the afternoon of 9 June 1772, the Gaspee ran aground near Pawtuxet, while pursuing a vessel.
 The vessel made it safely to Providence, and its captain got the word out that the Gaspee was stranded.
 Cole was among a large group of Providence citizens that assembled at James Sabin's Inn that evening to plan an attack on the stranded vessel.
 During the night, a large party of these men boarded eight long boats, rowed out to the Gaspee, captured its crew, and set the vessel on fire, burning it to the waterline.
 Officially, Sessions was outraged at the incident, and offered the colony's assistance in bringing the perpetrators to justice.
-To ameliorate retribution by the British authorities, Rhode Island officials took visible steps to find the culprits who burned the ship.
+To ameliorate retribution by the Crown, Rhode Island officials took visible steps to find the culprits who burned the ship.
 Behind the scenes, however, Sessions and Hopkins did all they could to thwart any attempts to identify and find the attackers.
-When a royal commission was appointed by the British to investigate the incident, they demanded that any indicted person be sent to England for trial.
-This egregious threat to local liberty prompted the colonists to form the Committees of Correspondence.
-Loyalist Massachusetts Governor Hutchinson further aggravated the colonists sensitivities by urging Britain to rescind the Rhode Island charter.
+A royal commission was appointed by the Crown to investigate the incident, which demanded that any indicted person be sent to London for trial.
+This prompted the colonists to form the Committees of Correspondence.
+Loyalist Massachusetts Governor Thomas Hutchinson further aggravated the colonists sensitivities by urging the Crown to rescind the Rhode Island charter.